 Notes:

-Narrative note 1: In the end, Umeko comes to be able to enjoy as she, in a true subjective act, undress herself.
-This undressing is not only in front of Birdie but also in front of the entire paternal society as evoked throughout the narrative.
+Narrative note 1: In the end, Umeko comes to be able to enjoy as she, in a true subjective act, undresses herself.
+This undressing is not only in front of Birdie but also in front of the entire paternal society, the Other as evoked througout the narrative.
 In the act of undressing, she shows her radical acceptance of the fact that she enjoys, beyond the limiting impact of traditional society, as a woman.
+Female enjoyment is exposed as being disruptive, disturbing the equilibrium of phallic enjoyment as determined by the patriarchally structured societal field.

 References: